JosephMcIntyre/Endless-Multi-Wordle/README.md

 - Create a "Hint" function and Button that, when tapped, would reveal to the user a random, unused letter after a number of unsuccessful guesses.
 - Implement Additional SWiftUI 4 / iOS 16 technologies
   - Charts for User Stats
-  - Implement AnyLayout ViewThatFits for horizontal device orientation
+  - Implement ViewThatFits for horizontal device orientation
-- Enable >Sign in with Apple
+- Enable Sign in with Apple
-- User Rankings and Statistics via Firebase / Cloudkit